 - Supporting documentation for the use of sensitive words in the company name.

 Your application form will be submitted to Companies House.
 Provided everything is in order, your new company will be registered within 24 hours and we will send you a confirmation email with digital copies of your incorporation documents.
 Hardcopy documents (if applicable) will be posted to your registered office within 24 hours of incorporation.

 You can use our Supportsite to monitor the progress of your application once it has been submitted.
-After incorporation, this facility can be used to manage and update your company details online, file and update annual confirmation statements (previously the annual return) and report changes to Companies House if you have our LTD Service.
+After incorporation, this facility can be used to manage and update your company details online, file and update annual confirmation statements and report changes to Companies House if you have our LTD Service.